 I have worked with children ages 15 months to 17 years.
 I have also helped train ABA providers, teachers, parents and other caregivers in the techniques and principles of ABA.

-I have just relocated to Anchorage, Alaska.
 Please contact me if you are located in Anchorage or the surrounding areas.
+I am also available to travel within the state for consultative services.

 I earned my Masters degree in Applied Behavior Science at the University of Kansas in August 2007 and completed my Doctorate in Behavioral Psychology in May 2010.
 My interests focus on early intensive intervention for children with Autism Spectrum Disorders and structuring classrooms for student success.
 I have participated in federally funded grants implementing School-wide Positive Behavior Supports in public schools and training parents of children with Autism using online and video-conferencing technologies.